randdusing/cordova-plugin-bluetoothle/readme.md

 ### discover ###
 Discover all the devices services, characteristics and descriptors.
 Doesn't need to be called again after disconnecting and then reconnecting.
-Android support only.
+If using iOS, you shouldn't use discover and services/characteristics/descriptors on the same device.

 ```javascript
 bluetoothle.discover(discoverSuccess, discoverError, params);